Oberon+ logo

 Is the converted Matlab code accurate?

-The AI produces high-quality Matlab code that preserves the logic and functionality of your original Oberon+ code.
+The AI produces high-quality Matlab code that preserves the behavior of your original Oberon+ code and follows Matlab conventions.
 It handles common patterns, data structures, and idioms for both Oberon+ and Matlab.
-For complex or performance-critical code, we recommend reviewing and testing the output.
+For large or performance-critical code, review and test the Matlab output before using it in production.

-Yes!
-CodeConvert AI supports bidirectional conversion.
-You can convert Matlab to Oberon+ just as easily by using our Matlab to Oberon+ converter.
+Yes.
+CodeConvert AI converts in both directions, so you can convert Matlab to Oberon+ just as easily using our Matlab to Oberon+ converter.
 Try the Matlab to Oberon+ Converter

 What are the benefits of signing in?